 These Allergy-Friendly Pumpkin Chocolate Muffins for Toddlers + Kids are about to rock your world!
-Not only are they gluten, dairy and nut free but they are beyond delicious and kids of all ages will eat them up!
-They are perfect as a quick breakfast, for a snack or to pack in a lunch to take to school.
+Not only are they gluten, dairy and nut-free but they are beyond delicious and kids of all ages will eat them up!
+They are perfect as a quick breakfast, for a snack or to pack in a lunchbox to take to school.

 These Allergy-Friendly Pumpkin Chocolate Muffins are my everything right now 🎃🍫✨

 Not only do my kids (and myself) eat them like they are going out of style, but they are also dairy-free (for Parker), they are gluten-free (for me) and nut-free (for Parker’s school)!